dahoat/neo4jdemo/README.md

 # Neo4JDemo
 This project is used for a lecture at the Johannes Kepler University Linz (JKU) in Austria.
-You are free to using it also if you do not participate in the course.
+You are free to use it also if you do not participate in the course.

 ---